What is Continuous Manufacturing for Small Business?

-For us homely artisans and designers, the non-stop clattering of machinery might not be the best approach to manufacturing products.
+For smaller manufacturers, the non-stop clattering of machinery might not be the best approach to manufacturing products.

 But don’t panic, as we can help you find an operation from the five types of manufacturing processes your business can incorporate instead.

 However, to satisfy your inquisitive nature, let's go ahead and look into what is continuous manufacturing.

 What is Continuous Manufacturing?

 Continuous manufacturing, also referred to as Process Manufacturing (continuous), is a production line which operates 24/7.
 The raw materials used for the manufacturing process consist of gases, liquids, powders, or slurries.
 Unlike other production lines that use more physical components like found in repetitive and discrete manufacturing.

 The aim of the continuous manufacturing flow is to produce a flow production to manufacture, produce, or process materials uninterrupted.

 The reason it is called a continuous process is because the materials, which can also be fluids, are being perpetually processed.
 During the process, materials will experience chemical reactions or mechanical or heat treatment.

 The difference between continuous manufacturing and the process manufacturing (batch) is that instead of different stages of production being handled in a different area or even by another company, the entire process goes through one movement in one location, whilst being monitored for ongoing evaluation to improve the process.

 The material is added at point A and leaves as a finished product further down the line at point B. Although, there might be off shoots as the same material can produce different products.
 The material may enter at point A, with some leaving at point B and the rest leaving at point C, to make two finished products.